Everyday Songs

 songs to sing to your baby

-When parents search for songs to sing to a baby, they usually want something simple, calming, and easy to remember.
-That does not have to mean formal nursery rhymes.
+When parents search for songs to sing to a baby, they usually want something short, calming, and easy enough to remember while tired.
+The strongest songs are not always formal nursery rhymes.

 Tip 1